Pick6 Rules & Scoring

 For Pick6 NFL contests, the player must record at least one (1) snap (offense, defense, or special teams) in the game to be considered as having met the minimum play requirements.

-If a player does not meet the minimum play requirements in their game, all picks associated with that player will be scored as a loss, regardless of selecting more or less for the pick.
+If a player does not meet the minimum play requirements in their game, all picks associated with that player will be scored as void, regardless of selecting more or less for the pick.

 Scoring and Payouts